My Biggest Mistake as an Engineering Leader

-Your different skills, experiences and motivations are the reason you need each other.
+Your different skills, relevant experiences, and motivations are the reason you need each other.
 You literally can’t be successful without each other.

-So I bought lunch and asked her a bunch of questions like “why did you get into product management?” and “what do you expect from me as the VP of Engineering?”
+So I bought her lunch and asked her a bunch of questions like, “Why did you get into product management?” and What do you expect from me as the VP of Engineering?”

 I listened.
-I took notes on my laptop.
+I took notes.
 Everything she wanted from me was fair.

 CloudLock flourished in no small part because Jennifer and I became a powerful team.
-Kicking ass.
-Taking names.
-Empowering our people to work together to ship software that our customers loved.
+We empowered our people to work together to ship software that our customers loved.